California prosecutes kidnapping for ransom under Penal Code 209.

 - Oral copulation

-Results of a Conviction for Kidnapping for Ransom
+Results of a Conviction for Aggravated Kidnapping

 Individuals who are convicted of kidnapping for ransom may face life in prison without the possibility of parole.
 The same sentence applies if individuals are convicted of kidnapping to commit another crime.
-However, you should know that these are not the only charges used to prosecute aggravated kidnapping.
+However, the possibility of parole is only denied if the kidnapping victim dies or suffers bodily harm.

+You should know that these are not the only charges used to prosecute aggravated kidnapping.
 The court also uses aggravated kidnapping charges to prosecute kidnapping a child under 14.
 Prosecutors use Penal Code 208b to handle this charge.
-Kidnapping a child under 14 is a serious legal offense but it does not result in life in prison.
+Kidnapping a child under 14 is a serious legal offense, but it does not result in life in prison.
 Instead, a conviction could lead to:

 - Up to 11 years in prison